MiguelSombrero/sql-query-builder/docs/design.md

 ![Select_class_diagram](https://github.com/MiguelSombrero/sql-query-builder/blob/develop/docs/where-class-diagram.jpg)

-For the convenience, showing in diagram only one overload of every method of `Comparison` class.
+(For the convenience, diagram is showing only one overload of every method of `Comparison` class)

 Example of where clause: `...from().table("person").where(WhereClauseFactory.valueOf("age").greaterThan(30))`.